hahahannes/cordova-plugin-google-nearby/README.md

 This plugin adds support for the [Google Nearby Messages API](https://developers.google.com/nearby/messages/overview).
 Support for the other Nearby APIs will follow.

 # Installation
+## Requirements
+Please follow the Steps 1, 2 and 3 of the [Getting Started of Google](https://developers.google.com/nearby/messages/android/get-started), which are these one:
+- Install Google Play services with Android SDK Manager
+- Install Google Repository with Android SDK Manager
+- Activate the Google Nearby API in the Google Developer Console

 ## Automatically
 Cordova
 ```